AJMansfield/Intelligence-Core-Public/kttu02.md

 k: "It's ok, I'm fine with that." takes off necklace, and hands it to the greedy-looking guard

+guard gives kai an official-looking pass thinger

-do all work big on earth, like kai?
+f: "do all work big on earth, like kai?"

 no.